 Books Set in North America

 Even if you call North America home, there’s so much more to learn about this incredibly diverse continent.
-For example, you might be surprised to learn that while 8 of the 10 largest metropolitan areas in North America are located in the USA, it is actually Mexico City that tops the list with the largest population.
+For example, you might be surprised to learn that while 8 of the 10 largest metropolitan areas in North America are located in the USA, Mexico City actually tops the list with the largest population.
 And did you know that Greenland is the world’s largest island that isn’t also a continent?

 North America has a huge range of climates, including every one of the Earth’s major biomes, from ice and arctic tundra of the far north to the tropical rainforests of Central America.
 This continent also includes temperate forests, grasslands, savannas, deserts, and coral reefs in between.